withastro/docs/src/pages/en/guides/typescript.md

 + import type { SomeType } from './script';
 ```

+The [`importsNotUsedAsValues` setting](https://www.typescriptlang.org/tsconfig#importsNotUsedAsValues) can be set to `error` to have TypeScript report an error when a value import is only used as a type and should instead use `import type`

 ## Import Aliases

 Astro supports [import aliases](/en/guides/aliases/) that you define in your `tsconfig.json` & `jsconfig.json` `paths` configuration.
 [Read our guide](/en/guides/aliases/) to learn more.